aditya43/blockchain/README.md

         - Ledgers store all of the data.
         - Ledgers are stored on `Peer` nodes.
     * **Privacy**:
-        - Channels and private data collections enable private and confidential multi-lateral transactions that are usually required by competing businesses and regulated industries that exchange assets on a common network.
+        - Channels and Private Data Collections enable private and confidential multi-lateral transactions that are usually required by competing businesses and regulated industries that exchange assets on a common network.
     * **Security And Membership Services**:
         - In Fabric Network, all participants have known identities.
         - Public key infrastructure is used to generate cryptographic cenrtificates.
 These certificates can be tied to an organization, a network component, a user or a client application.
 These certificates can be used to manage data access control.